Dun an Sticir

 Attraction Type: Historic Building

 Location: At the north end of North Uist, immediately beside the junction of the B893 and the minor road that leads to Berneray.
-No road signs, but the dun is clearly visible, and there is a pullover place to park and an information board giving details of the site's history.
+There are no road signs, but the dun is clearly visible, and there is a pullover place to park and an information board giving details of the site's history.

 Website: Dun an Sticir